 Whilst there can be short- and long-term complications from T1D, JDRF Australia is funding research which will help reduce the number of people who experience these impacts - and one day hopes to defeat T1D once and for all!
 You can help us.

-How you can help us create a world without type 1 diabetes
+How your school can help create a world without T1D